-Every piece from DNJ is made of paper (and sometimes other stuff, too).
+Every piece from DNJ is made of paper and reclaimed materials (as much as possible).

 Japanese paper / Washi / 和紙